 People love to read interviews with some personal and professional types of questions.

 Either you can publish a full interview of an expert in your industry or combine multiple quotes from multiple experts in your post.

 Interviewing a famous person in your industry does not only help you to build a professional relationship but also provides an opportunity to expand your network or reach.

 Above is an example, how Matt Diggity is generating a high amount of traffic to his blog by publishing this type of expert’s interview from the SEO industry.

 Like referrals, people go crazy to win something just by participating in a simple contest.
-There are many available formats of contests that you can organize like FB contest, YouTube Giveaway, etc.
+There are many available formats of contests that you can organize like FB contests, YouTube Giveaways, etc.

 Either it is traditional offline marketing or an Instagram photo contest, contest marketing is used by all kinds of small and large businesses.

 You can organize a website based contest where you can ask questions related to your industry on your website.
-Or, a social-media-based contest where you can ask visitors a question or ask them to like and share your contest in order to participate in it.
+Or, a social-media-based contest where you can ask visitors a question or ask them to like and share to participate in it.

 Let’s Hear from You Now